 - At each race a rider will be given a timing chip in return for a BC licence or £10 cash deposit.
 The chip must be returned after the race.

-- When registering for the League, riders will be allocated a category according to British Cycling category rules.
+- When registering for the League or entering a race on the day, riders will be allocated a category according to British Cycling category rules and the gender shown on their membership licence.
 Riders cannot, under any circumstances, ride out of category.

 - Any League registered rider who helps on the day at an event in any way, i.e. gives up their ride for the benefit of others, will be awarded points in that round equating to an average of their total points for that season.